 \section{Introduction}

-Tipping points define situations where a dynamic system undergoes sudden and irreversible changes.
-They are generally associated with a random level of the system below (or above) which the changes materialize.
+Tipping points are typical of situations where a dynamically regulated system may undergo unpredictable irreversible changes.
+They are generally associated with a random state of the system below (or above) which the change materializes.
 There are numerous examples of tipping points in resource management and environmental sustainability.
-An increase in fires and grazing can exceed the forest's ability to regenerate, causing it to tip towards a savanna ecosystem.
-Excessive input of nutrients (like nitrates and phosphates) can lead to an explosive growth of algae, reducing oxygen in the water and creating dead zones.\footnote{See Hirota et al. \cite{Hirota}, Moore \cite{Moore}.} The concept of tipping point has also entered in the financial literature since the 2008 crises where too much home-loan defaults caused a decrease in the value of collateralised debt obligations, leading to the insolvency of banks and insurers.\footnote{See Battiston et al. \cite{Battiston}} Other examples include public policy issues.
-For example, in a pandemic, lockdown policies aim to control the number of infected people, balancing the risks of economic and health system collapse.
+For instance, an increase in fires and grazing can exceed a forest's ability to regenerate, causing it to tip towards a savanna ecosystem.
+Excessive input of nutrients like nitrates and phosphates can lead to an explosive growth of algae, reducing oxygen in the water and creating dead zones (Hirota et al. \cite{Hirota}, Moore \cite{Moore}).
+The concept of tipping point has also entered the financial literature since the 2008 crisis, where too much home-loan defaults caused a decrease in the value of collateralized debt obligations, leading to the insolvency of banks and insurers (Battiston et al. \cite{Battiston}).
+Other examples include public health issues.
+For instance, in a pandemic, lock-down policies aim at controlling the number of infected people, balancing the risks of economic and health-system collapses.